-Last week marked the 20th anniversary of the night when Otis Grant of Montreal battled for 12 rounds and won a world title.
-On December 13, 1997, Grant won a unanimous decision over Ryan Rhodes to earn the WBO middleweight championship.
+On December 13, 1997, Otis Grant won a unanimous decision over Ryan Rhodes to earn the WBO middleweight title.
 We sat down with Otis to get his recollections on a milestone in both his life and his boxing career, the night when all the work and all those tough fights on the road were redeemed by the greatest prize pugilism can offer, a world championship belt.

 It made sense for the fight to be in England where Rhodes could draw a big crowd.
 Of course I would have loved to have had it in Montreal, but bottom line, the money was in England so that’s where the fight happened, which meant I had to go to my opponent’s hometown to get my world title.
 And I was determined to make the most of this opportunity.
 I had come up empty-handed with my first shot and I knew chances for world titles weren’t exactly passed out like free candy.
 I had 29 wins in 31 bouts, had been fighting pro for almost nine years.
 This, for me, was a must-win fight.